MTanguin/Building-an-ETL-Pipeline-to-Extract-and-Transform-Crowdfunding-Data/README.md

 # Crowdfunding_ETL

-BACKGROUND
+## BACKGROUND

 This ETL mini project is an exercise in building an ETL pipeline using Python, Pandas, and either Python dictionary methods or regular expressions to extract and transform the data.
 After transformng the data, four CSV files will be created and used to build an Entity Relationship Diagram (ERD) and a table schema, then upload the CSV file data into a Postgres database.

-OBJECTIVES
+## OBJECTIVES

---Create the Category and Subcategory DataFrames
+- Create the Category and Subcategory DataFrames

---Create the Campaign DataFrame
+- Create the Campaign DataFrame

---Create the Contacts DataFrame
+- Create the Contacts DataFrame

---Create the Crowdfunding Database
+- Create the Crowdfunding Database

-METHODS
+## METHODS

 Create the Category and Subcategory DataFrames

 Extract and transform the crowdfunding.xlsx Excel data to create a category DataFrame that has the following columns:

---A "category_id" column that has entries going sequentially from "cat1" to "catn", where n is the number of unique categories
+- A "category_id" column that has entries going sequentially from "cat1" to "catn", where n is the number of unique categories

---A "category" column that contains only the category titles
+- A "category" column that contains only the category titles

 Export the category DataFrame as category.csv and save it to your GitHub repository.

 Extract and transform the crowdfunding.xlsx Excel data to create a subcategory DataFrame that has the following columns:

---A "subcategory_id" column that has entries going sequentially from "subcat1" to "subcatn", where n is the number of unique subcategories
+- A "subcategory_id" column that has entries going sequentially from "subcat1" to "subcatn", where n is the number of unique subcategories

---A "subcategory" column that contains only the subcategory titles
+- A "subcategory" column that contains only the subcategory titles

 Export the subcategory DataFrame as subcategory.csv and save it to your GitHub repository.

 Create the Campaign DataFrame

 Extract and transform the crowdfunding.xlsx Excel data to create a campaign DataFrame has the following columns:

---The "cf_id" column
+- The "cf_id" column

---The "contact_id" column
+- The "contact_id" column

---The "company_name" column
+- The "company_name" column

---The "blurb" column, renamed to "description"
+- The "blurb" column, renamed to "description"

---The "goal" column, converted to the float data type
+- The "goal" column, converted to the float data type

---The "pledged" column, converted to the float data type
+- The "pledged" column, converted to the float data type

---The "outcome" column
+- The "outcome" column

---The "backers_count" column
+- The "backers_count" column

---The "country" column
+- The "country" column

---The "currency" column
+- The "currency" column

---The "launched_at" column, renamed to "launch_date" and with the UTC times converted to the datetime format
+- The "launched_at" column, renamed to "launch_date" and with the UTC times converted to the datetime format

---The "deadline" column, renamed to "end_date" and with the UTC times converted to the datetime format
+- The "deadline" column, renamed to "end_date" and with the UTC times converted to the datetime format

---The "category_id" column, with unique identification numbers matching those in the "category_id" column of   the category DataFrame
+- The "category_id" column, with unique identification numbers matching those in the "category_id" column of   the category DataFrame

---The "subcategory_id" column, with the unique identification numbers matching those in the "subcategory_id" column of the subcategory DataFrame
+- The "subcategory_id" column, with the unique identification numbers matching those in the "subcategory_id" column of the subcategory DataFrame

 Export the campaign DataFrame as campaign.csv and save it to your GitHub repository

 Create the Contacts DataFrame